asllop/OpenAVT-iOS/README.md

 <a name="doc"></a>
 ## 5. Documentation

-**Checkout the [Documentation Repository](https://github.com/asllop/OpenAVT-Docs) for general and platform independent documentation.**
+**Check out the [Documentation Repository](https://github.com/asllop/OpenAVT-Docs) for general and platform-independent documentation.**

 All classes and methods are documented with annotations.
 To generate the docs in HTML or Markdown you can use [swift-doc](https://github.com/SwiftDocOrg/swift-doc), like this: